 Free STI testing is available at the Baylor Teen clinic for ages 18-23 https://www.bcm.edu/healthcare/care-centers/teen-health-clinic

 Contraceptive consults - We offer consultations with our primary care physicians regarding contraception.
-We have FREE condoms (male and female) in our waiting room and exam rooms at all times (please ask the front desk if the supplies are out).
-We will discuss options with patients.
+We have FREE condoms (male) in our waiting room and exam rooms at all times (please ask the front desk if the supplies are out).
+Female condoms are available for free with a prescription.
+Please schedule an appointment and we can discuss.
+We will discuss all options with patients.
 We can write prescriptions for oral contraceptives and the NuvaRing.
 We usually have samples of the NuvaRing in the office for a trial.
-We can review the IUD, Implanon, etc and will refer to either a gynecologist that we work with directly or to Planned Parenthood - new clinic near Rice 4600 Gulf Freeway www.ppgulfcoast.org/book Most insurance companies now cover the IUD at 100%.
+We can review the IUD, Implanon, etc and will refer to either a gynecologist that we work with directly or to Planned Parenthood - new clinic near Rice 4600 Gulf Freeway www.ppgulfcoast.org/book.
+The Baylor Teen clinic also provides contraceptives.
+Most insurance companies now cover the IUD at 100%.
 The MORNING AFTER PILL is available over the counter (no prescription needed) at local pharmacies.
 No appointment needed.
 For more information on contraception, please schedule a consult with us or you can visit www.bedsider.org

 Student Health offers outpatient clinical care services for Rice University students.
 It is staffed by three Family Medicine physicians, three RNs, and two medical coordinators.
 The student health fee, which is required of all full-time Rice Students, provides for the professional services at the Student Health clinic.